-Familiar straight-sided plastic jars are ideal for packaging protein powders.
+Familiar straight-sided plastic jars are ideal for packaging protein powders, along with other bioplastics options.
 The containers are easily outfitted with plastic scoops, accommodating precise measurements when mixing proteins with liquids for consumption.
 Wrap-around labels are commonly used for brand messaging and merchandising appeal.
 To further set-apart individual brands, some makers choose jars with irregular shapes for packaging protein.
-Square and triangular footprints are available, providing the same benefits of conventional tubs, with added merchandising value for standing out among competing products.
+Square and triangular footprints provide the same benefits as conventional tubs, with added merchandising value for standing out among competing products.
 Clear and opaque versions are also available, further personalizing protein packaging choices.

 Cardboard and Metal Canisters

 Coated cardboard canisters replace plastic and glass protein containers.
-The economical alternatives use snap on plastic lids to keep contents fresh and accommodate dispensing individual servings.
-The familiar form has traditionally been used to package powdered baby formula and dry milk.
+The economic alternatives use snap-on plastic lids to keep contents fresh and accommodate dispensing individual servings.
+The familiar form has traditionally been used for packaging powdered baby formula and dry milk.

 Reducing the need for rigid containers, packagers frequently turn to pouching solutions for protein products.
 The durable, lightweight bags are constructed of layered material, accommodating the freshness needs of pouch contents.

 Gusseted bottoms enhance stability, making it easy and cost-effective to transport and display goods in retail environments.
 Clear viewing windows are sometimes added, allowing shoppers to inspect smoothie powders and protein drink mixes without opening the containers.

 Many of the pouches incorporate zip seals or sliders, but protein powders are also packaged in stand-up bags reminiscent of those used for coffee – complete with attached bendable closures.